JeeWeetje/lora-azure-iot-workshop/CommandsTTN.md

     ![alt tag](img/commands/azure-function-app-view-files-pane-add.png)

-13. Name the new file `project.json`
+13. Name the new file `package.json`

     ![alt tag](img/commands/azure-function-app-view-files-pane-add-file-nodejs.png)

 14. Press `Enter` to confirm the name of the file and an empty code editor will be shown for this file.
-15. The Project.json file describes which Nuget packages have to be referenced.
+15. The 'package.json' file describes which NodeJS packages have to be referenced.
 Fill the editor with the following code

     ```json
     {